mac-can/PCBUSB-Wrapper/README.md

 - PCAN-USB FD - single channel, CAN 2.0 and CAN FD (Peak´s item no.: IPEH-004022)
 - PCAN-USB Pro FD - dual channel, CAN 2.0 and CAN FD (Peak´s item no.: IPEH-004061)

+### Required PCBUSB Library

+- `libPCBUSB.x.y.dylib` - Version 0.9 or later _(Latest is Greatest!)_

 ## Known Bugs and Caveats

 - For a list of bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.
+- PCAN-USB Pro FD devices are supported since version 0.10 of the PCBUSB library, _but only the first channel_ (CAN1).

 ## This and That